-We apply the adjunction formula to get \begin{corollary} If both $X$ and $Y$ are non-singular, $Y$ has nef normal bundle and $K_X$ is pseudoeffective, then $K_Y$ is also pseudoeffective.
-If $K_X$ is big, then $K_Y$ is also big. \end{corollary} \begin{remark} The first assertion in the above corollary follows also from \cite{BDPP} and the theory of deformation of rational curve.
-More specifically, Boucksom-Demailly-P\u{a}un-Peterenell showed that on a smooth projective variety $Z$, $K_Z$ is pseudoeffective if and only if $Z$ is not uniruled.
+We may also apply the adjunction formula to get \begin{corollary} If both $X$ and $Y$ are non-singular, $Y$ has nef normal bundle and $K_X$ is pseudoeffective, then $K_Y$ is also pseudoeffective.
+If $K_X$ is big, then $K_Y$ is also big. \end{corollary} \begin{remark} The first assertion in the above corollary follows also from \cite{BDPP} and the theory of deformations of rational curves.
+More specifically, Boucksom-Demailly-P\u{a}un-Peternell showed that on a smooth projective variety $Z$, $K_Z$ is pseudoeffective if and only if $Z$ is not uniruled.
 If $Y$ is uniruled, take a smooth rational curve $C$ that covers $Y$.
 By considering the short exact sequence of normal bundles on $C$, we see that the normal bundle of $C$ in $X$ is nef.
 Thus, $X$ is uniruled. \end{remark}